Cheesecake Mini Tarts Sure to be the Highlight of the Party

 As an Amazon Associate, I earn from qualifying purchases.

-Change the fruit to suit your tastes or color scheme.
-The combination of fresh fruit, Mascarpone cream in the filling, and a homemade shortbread crust is unbeatable.
+2. It’s a party in your mouth.
+The combination of fresh fruit, sweet Mascarpone cream in the filling, and a homemade shortbread crust is unbeatable.

+3. Easy to serve.
 No slicing.
 You also won’t need to transfer a precariously balanced fancy dessert (like a layer cake) to another plate.
+Individual servings like these mini-tarts are insurance against a dessert that gets mangled on a buffet.

+5. Easy to make.
 Make or buy the crusts ahead of time.
 The filling is uncooked, so it requires only minutes.
+The only last-minute detail is adding the fruit to the top.

 Whether homemade or store-bought, the mini-tart shells are pre-baked.
 Therefore, an uncooked filling seemed preferable to the traditional baked cheesecake filling with eggs.